 Lambda update role permission

-- Checks the performance of the running lambda application in case it does not have enough permissions.
+• Determines the performance of the running Lambda application when it does not have enough permissions.

 Prerequisites